 Water Softener Won't Stop Running

-Your water softener might be stuck in regeneration or keeps cycling over and over if the brine tank cannot draw brine from the salt tank.
+If your water softener won't stop running then your water softener might be stuck in regeneration or it keeps cycling over and over if the brine tank cannot draw brine from the brine tank.

 This can be caused by a clogged drain line/control, injector/venturi or brine line/valve.
-The valve assembly in the salt tank may not be able to move or the water pressure in your house is too low.
+The valve assembly in the salt tank may not be able to move or the water pressure in your house is too low(measure and adjust accordingly).

 A broken switch or the wrong setting controlling the regeneration cycle length could be causing the problem.